pvcraven/2017_web_security/source/hashing/hashing.rst

 ----------------
 Systems like these, which rely on credentials to be exchanged, can be exploited in a few ways without ever decoding the hashes.
 The most common hash attack is called 'Passing the Hash', or PtH.
-This attack relys on an amount of access to a system to work, usually in the form of a system administrator.
+This attack relies on an amount of access to a system to work, usually in the form of a system administrator.
 Using access to a system and some software, a hacker can get all of the hashes on a local computer, as well as the usernames associated with the hashes.
 With this, and additional software, a hacker can impersonate an administrator who is higher in the system and cause problems or get access to important things on the system.

-These attacks are some of the most common, in 2016, Yahoo and up to a few hundred million accounts were the victims of an attack which compromised passwords and personal information [BBC]_.
+These attacks are some of the most common.
+In 2016, Yahoo and up to a few hundred million accounts were the victims of an attack which compromised passwords and personal information [BBC]_.
 According to an article by the BBC covering the incident, this attack was likely done with a PtH.